ariannacrippa/QC_lattice_H/README.md

 # Lattice QED Hamiltonian for Quantum Computing

+In this repository one can write the QED Hamiltonian for a 1,2 or 3D lattice.
+Compatible with exact diagonalisation and Qiskit library.

 'HC_Lattice.py'
 A python code that builds a lattice in generic N dimensions, with periodic or open boundary conditions.
 It finds the set of links and sites, build plaquettes and chain for Jordan_Wigner definition (version up to 3D).